a200332/PBox/readme.md

 ## II.
 Development platform
     Delphi10.3.3¡¢WIN10X64£»
-    The code does not use any third-party controls£» It refers to the OpenSource code Library£¬It is placed under the 3rdparty directory; directly referenced and does not need to be installed;
-    WIN7X64¡¢WIN10X64 test pass£»Support X86¡¢X64;
+    The code does not use any third-party controls£» WIN7X64¡¢WIN10X64 test pass£»Support X86¡¢X64;
     Email£ºdbyoung@sina.com
     QQ   £º101611228